yukirang/simple-react-color-picker/README.md

 ![image](https://github.com/yukirang/color-picker/blob/master/src/picker.png)

-You can choose a base color on the layer panel first and then a range at bottom.
+You can choose a base color on the layer panel first and then range and/or alpha at bottom.

 You can also define your color by typing.